-So why are we trying to force them to?
+So why are we trying to force them to learn the same?
 Why am I comparing Tractor Man to this little girl?
 Shouldn’t I allow him to learn at a pace that is good for him?
-I can see he is growing in understanding his phonics lessons, he is challenged but making progress.
+I can see he is growing in understanding of his phonics lessons, he is challenged but making progress.
 For now that is enough.

 At this point my friend piped up and also reminded me of another key thing about teaching.
 Boys versus girls.
 Yup that’s right I said it.

 We cannot compare a boys’ level of comprehension and learning to that of girls’.
 Girls mature more quickly.

 Boys, well they are boys.
 And I mean that in the best way as a proud mama of three of them.

 Boys are rambunctious and enjoy adventure.
 Sitting still all but disappears once they learn how to roll and crawl.

 Simply put, boys and girls should not be compared to one another when it comes to education.
 Especially in the early years.